 However, while their service is practical for German users, travelers, who typically need to call internationally, do not benefit from these carriers’ international rates exceeding $2 per minute.

-In 2007, a smaller telecom company has sprung up that caters specifically to foreigners and tourists traveling to Germany who need to make international calls.
-In fact, international calls to most countries, including the US and Canada cost only 0.09 Euros (currently about $0.13) per minute.
+In 2007, a smaller telecom company sprung up that caters specifically to foreigners and tourists traveling to Germany who need to make international calls.
+International calls to most countries, including the US and Canada, cost only 0.09 Euros (currently about $0.13) per minute.

 As Ortel uses the E Plus infrastructure, coverage and quality are not compromised.
 So how does one actually tap into this service?

-The good news is that it is quite easy to do so and since it is a pay-as-you-go service, one does not need to sign a contract or get into a long-term commitment.
+The good news is that it is quite easy to do so, and since it is a pay-as-you-go service, one does not need to sign a mobile phone contract or get into a long-term commitment.

 How to Use a Cell Phone in Germany

-Let’s get into a few options on how to use a cell phone in Germany while traveling or exploring the country.
+Let’s get into a few options on cell phone service in Germany and what you need to know while traveling or exploring the country.

 Using Your Own Cell Phone